-During Quarter 4 (January-March), 336 residents were surveyed in South Tyneside; of these, 111 (33%) identified at least one problem in their local area.
+During Quarter 2 (July - September), 311 residents were surveyed across the area command; of these, 80 (26%) identified at least one problem in their neighbourhood.

-The chart below shows the top eight priorities for South Tyneside in descending order, along with the score for each priority:
+The chart below shows the top ten priorities for the force in descending order, along with the score for each priority*:

 Other key findings from the Safer Communities Survey include:

-96% of residents feel very or fairly safe living in their local area;
+97% of residents feel very or fairly safe living in their neighbourhood;

-92% of residents agree that the police in their local area can be relied on to sort a problem;
+92% of residents agree that the police can be relied on to sort out problems in their neighbourhood;

-85% of residents think the police in their area do a good or excellent job;
+86% of residents think the police in their neighbourhood do a good or excellent job;

-57% of residents state the number of times they see officers on foot in their area is about right;
+62% of residents state the number of times they see officers on foot in their neighbourhood is about right.